MISTER RASPUTIN

 In Giant-Size Defenders#1, Clea performed a spell to project the pasts of the Defenders (Dr. Strange, Hulk, Namor) in order to teach the Valkyrie (Brunnhilde) about them.
 This spell summoned shadowy versions of their old enemies to fight them.
 Dr. Strange was attacked by a false version of Mr. Rasputin, but he summoned the other Defenders to his side.
 Namor shattered the false Rasputin's form.

 In the recent X-Men: Colossus Bloodline series, it was revealed that Colossus, his son Peter, Magik and Mikhail Rasputin are all descendants of Grigori Rasputin, through his relationships with his lovers, or 'celestial wives', who had been genetically modified by Sinister with the 'Essex Factor'.
 In X:CB#1, their cousin Larisa reveals that all the descendants of Grigori Rasputin have been murdered (by Mr. Sinister).
-The only ones remaining alive were Colossus, Mikhail, Larisa, their uncle Vladimir, and Peter (Larisa and Vladimir were dead by X:CB#5).
+The only ones remaining alive were Colossus, Mikhail, Larisa, their uncle Vladimir, and Peter (Larisa and Vladimir were dead by X-Men: Colossus Bloodline#5).

 Mr. Rasputin, as well as his children Lamar and Lavinia Plotnick, as descendants of Grigori, may have also been slain (although this was never mentioned in X:CB).
 The 'where are they now' section of Marvel Legacy: 1960s confirms the relationship with Colossus.
 It is possible that the murdered family members referred to by Larisa includes them.
 If so, a BTS appearance with the death of Mr. Rasputin may be considered.